The National Governing Body for Obstacle Course Racing

 Recognized NGBs support the development of their sport in the United States which includes athlete, coaching, official development, and events.

-Is USAOCR affiliated with race brands in The United States?
+Is USAOCR affiliated with race brands in the United States?

 USAOCR treats all race brands equally, with a goal to support all parties of interest in OCR.
-Although some Committee Members are affiliated with one or more OCR brands, USAOCR is a not for profit organization and has not accepted funding from any race organizations.
+Although some committee members are affiliated with one or more OCR brands, USAOCR is a not-for-profit organization and has not accepted funding from any race organizations.

 Will USAOCR stifle innovation?